ome/omero-web-zarr/README.md

 This app self-hosts Vizarr to avoid CORS issues (delegating to https://hms-dbmi.github.io/vizarr/).

-In the webclietn UI you can use the context menu to `Open With > Vizarr`, or use your Image ID and go directly to:
+In the webclient UI you can use the context menu to `Open With > Vizarr`, or use your Image ID and go directly to:

-    [omero-server]/zarr/vizarr/?source=/zarr/image/[ID].zarr
+    [omero-server]/zarr/vizarr/?source=[omero-server]/zarr/image/[ID].zarr